bitwarden/passwordless-docs/src/guide/admin-console.md

 ### Users

-The **Users** page allows you to monitor the end-users with FIDO2 WebAuthn passkeys registered for your application.
+The **Users** page allows you to monitor the end-users with passkeys registered for your application.
 For each user, as determined by their `userId`, you'll be able to view:

 #### Credentials